fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/pitfalls.md

 But the reality of the moment is that the support is largely dependent on your IDE.

-As of November 2020, here is the support level we noticed for the various IDEs:
+As of January 2021, here is the support level we noticed for the various IDEs:

 - Visual Studio (Windows)

-    You'll need to install Visual Studio 16.8 or newer.
+    Works perfectly out of the box with Visual Studio 16.8 or newer.
-    The support of F# 5.0 is complete: can build, run, debug and support all new features (string interpolation, etc.).

     **Known issues**:
     - Android projects might fail to build because of [an issue with `Xamarin.Android.FSharp.ResourceProvider`](https://github.com/xamarin/Xamarin.Android.FSharp.ResourceProvider/issues/9).
 A [known workaround](https://github.com/fsprojects/Fabulous/issues/813#issuecomment-726210183) is to remove `System` and `System.Numerics` from the Android project references.